Skip to main content

 Error Logging

-A package to catch errors in apps and logs a formatted stack trace.
+A package that catches errors in apps and logs a formatted stack trace.

 Version